 while clearly $\heartsuit(Q)=\{0\}$: indeed, observe that due to the presence of the new corners $p^1_\varepsilon$ and $p^2_\varepsilon$, it is no more possible to use $\{x=0\}$ and $\{y=0\}$ as maximal axis of reflection in the directions $\mathbf{e}_1=(1,0)$ and $\mathbf{e}_2=(0,1)$.
 In particular, we get that

-\end{exa} These considerations show that the existence of a solution of \eqref{shape} is not a trivial issue.
+\end{example} These considerations show that the existence of a solution of \eqref{shape} is not a trivial issue.
 Indeed, we are able to show that {\it an optimal shape does not exist} in the class of triangles.
-This is the content of the main result of this section. \begin{teo} It holds that
+This is the content of the main result of this section. \begin{theorem} It holds that

-and the supremum is attained by a sequence of obtuse triangles. \end{teo}
+and the supremum is attained by a sequence of obtuse triangles. \end{theorem}

 The proof of Theorem \ref{th:triangle} is based on the following lemma, in which we exactly determine $\ccK,$ when $\cK$ is a triangle.